tasxatzial/calculator/README.md

 ## Features

+* Screen reader friendly.
 * Dark & light theme.
-* Calculations are saved in history and can be reloaded.
+* All calculations are saved in history and can be reloaded.
-* History is saved locally and is available when the page reloads.
+* History persists when page reloads.

 ## Dependencies